tacosontitan/Mauve/.resources/STYLING_GUIDE.md

 using Mauve.Math;
 ```

-### Namespaces
-Only one namespace per file is permitted.

 ### Classes
 All classes should be named using pascal case and start in an `internal sealed` state, at least mentally.
 Justification should be identified for adjusting the access level and allowing inheritance.
 In most cases, classes will be given a `public` access level and inheritance will be allowed, but we prefer that contributors determine if it makes more sense to seal a class or mark it as `internal`.